 A Review of Youth Financial Education: Effects and Evidence

-This 2019 report from the Consumer Financial Protection Bureau provides an overview of evidence useful in guiding efforts to provide effective financial education.
+This 2019 report from the CFPB Youth Financial Education provides an overview of evidence useful in guiding efforts to provide effective financial education.

 Contains terms educators may find useful when teaching financial literacy.

 Definitions for terms commonly found in mortgage and home financing circles.